avitran0/VanillaEnhanced/README.md

 This mod adds a few things to enhance the Vanilla experience.
 If you have any suggestions for new things, feel free to send me a message or open an issue.

-## I need new sprites for this mod, I am unable to make my own, if you want to make any, please contact me
+## I need new sprites for this mod, and I have no clue how to make them, so if anyone wants to make any, please contact me

 ## V6.0 only, there is no backwards compatibility for older versions